respawn-app/FlowMVI/docs/plugins.md

 * **Literally any plugin** - just call `install { }` and use the plugin's scope to hook up to store events.

 All plugins are based on the essential callbacks that FlowMVI allows them to intercept, so most of them contain minimal amounts of code.
-They are explained on the [custom plugins page](custom_plugins.md).
+The callbacks are explained on the [custom plugins page](custom_plugins.md).

 Here's an explanation of how each default plugin works: